mafaldacarmo03-oss/airline-passenger-satisfaction-analysis/README.md

 ## Results

 Some of the main results are summarized below.
-More detailed analyses can be found in the full report.
+More detailed analyses can be found in the full report (written in portuguese):

 - PCA proved useful for reducing dimensionality and mitigating multicollinearity among variables.
 Although it did not consistently improve predictive performance, it was particularly beneficial for clustering methods by providing a more stable and structured feature space.